 Many critics assert that Jesus cannot be proven by any manuscript evidence earlier that the second century.
 This manuscript fragment proves that there is first century validation of Jesus, making it certain that Jesus is a genuine historical person who was crucified and rose from the dead.

-The words, Mourning,” “Cross,” or “Crucified,” “Nail,” “Dove;” someone who agitates people by making trouble, and this agitator is being crucified, are on this manuscript fragment.
+From the Dead Sea Scrolls, Fragment 4Q541, contains the words, Mourning,” “Cross,” or “Crucified,” “Nail,” “Dove;” someone who agitates people by making trouble, and this agitator is being crucified, are on this manuscript fragment.
 The term, “Dove,” is a symbol of the Holy Spirit in the New Testament, and is also used to describe the Son of God.

 Mourning, Dove, Crucified, and Nail.
 A Crucified Agitator who is the Son of God.